Reasons for leaving the NDIS

 Let us know if you’re moving to aged care

-Read more about moving into a residential care facility .
+Learn more about moving into a residential care facility .

 You’ll leave the NDIS if you start getting home care services from the aged care system after you turn 65.
-When we say home care services, we mean services funded by the Department of Heath’s aged care system.
+When we say home care services, we mean services funded by the Department of Health’s aged care system.

 If this is you, let us know by:

-Read more about receiving home care services .
+Learn more about receiving home care services .

 If you disagree with our decision